Well-Being – Overview

 Sleep deprivation has been shown to contribute to many of the diseases associated with aging, and can definitely accelerate your aging process.
 Without enough quality sleep your brain function declines and your brain ages faster.
 The average person needs seven to eight hours of quality sleep a night.
 If you’re sick or experiencing excessive stress you may need more sleep.

-I have included a few of the tips that particularly caught my eye here:-
+I have included a few of the tips from my research that particularly caught my eye here:-

 Keep wake-up times consistent and sleep quality will improve dramatically, giving you more energy and decreased sleep need.
 Eat light in the evening.